e-Learning Blog

 1. What is Customer Harassment?
 Perspectives Indicated by the Ordinance

-The "Customer Harassment Prevention Ordinance" enacted in Tokyo in April 2025
+The "Customer Harassment Prevention Ordinance" enacted in Tokyo in April 2025 positions "nuisance acts that significantly harm employees' working environment" as issues that businesses must address.

-・Excessive demands for apology without justifiable reason
+・Excessive demands for apologies without justifiable reasons

 ・Verbal abuse or threats that deny a person's dignity